mforbes/mmf-setup-fork/README.rst

 There are a couple of subtle points here that should be mentioned.

-* I explored both ``(un)shelve`` and ``commit/strip`` versions of
-  saving the current state.
-While the former allows for shorter aliases, it can potentially trigger merges, so we use the latter.
-* I sometimes write commit hook.
-These should only be run on the real commit, so we define the alias ``_commit`` which will bypass the hooks as `discussed here`__.
-* The list of files to strip is generated by ``hg status -man``.
-This only includes added or modified files.
-This, if a notebook was commited with output (using ``hg com``) then it will not be stripped.
 * Our approach of ``. mmf_setup`` sets ``HGRCPATH`` but if this was not set before, then this will skip the default search.
 As such, we insert ``~/.hgrc`` if ``HGRCPATH`` was not previously set.
 This is